 NOTE: all information provided is subject to disclosure pursuant to Florida’s Public Record laws.

-In addition to posting the above invitation on the City website, the City Clerk shall send an invitation once per year to all local congregations informing them of the invitation and this Policy.

 The City shall maintain a database of the religious congregations, of all denominations, located within the City of Palm Coast that have expressed an interest in delivering an invocation.
 All religious congregations and assemblies with an established presence in the City of Palm Coast are eligible to be included in the congregations list and any such congregation can confirm its inclusion by written request to the City Clerk.
-Any congregation may confirm its inclusion in the congregations list by written request to the City Clerk.
 Persons who reside within the City of Palm Coast and who are members of a religious congregation which is located within Flagler County, but outside of the jurisdictional boundaries of the City of Palm Coast may, in a writing or email addressed to the City Clerk, request the inclusion of their congregation on the congregation list.
 In maintaining the congregation list and in enacting a procedure to include congregations which are frequented by the City’s residents but which are outside of the City’s boundaries, the City intends to ensure that all of the community’s religious denominations have an equal opportunity to provide Invocation Speakers.

 The City Clerk shall make a reasonable effort to update the congregations list annually, or as changes are received.